rbcarballo/qa-test/roberto-barreras-readme.md

     - Change flag country according phone number
     - Fill with phone number
     - Press call button
+   - Check menu inside call, taking in account that in standard call Notes, Tag and Assign are shown and Start recording call is enabled

 ### **_API Test cases automated_.**